Determine which database performance tools best mitigate bottlenecks

 Cost and support.
 The cost of database performance tools will vary based on the type of tool, vendor and pricing methodology being used.
 Some vendors of heterogeneous tools charge for the base tool, as well as for each DBMS that's being managed.
 Others charge based on the size of the instances to be managed; still others simply charge an annual fee to use the product.
 Support is usually offered 24/7 online and by phone.
 It's wise to check out the responsiveness of each vendor's support by calling at various times of the day.

 Once you have an understanding of the core requirements and capabilities of the different types of database performance management tools, the next step is to examine each of the top vendors and the specific tools they offer for managing database performance.
-The concluding article in this series will examine the leading products in each tool category.

 Which relational database management system is right for your organization?